prryplatypus/autoapprove-small-pr/README.md

-# Autoapprove small PRs
+# Autoapprove small PR

-This GitHub action auto-approves pull requests that have less than the amount of lines changed that you specify.
-To calculate the diff size, it adds the number of lines added and removed together.
+This GitHub action auto-approves the pull request if it has less than the amount of lines changed that you specify.
+To calculate the diff size, it sums up the number of lines added and removed.

 ## Example usage